-- (5) Required Construction BMPs. - (i) The following requirements for construction BMPs to be implemented prior to the commencement of Land Disturbances must be included in the permittee's program. - (A) Phase Construction.
 Owner shall schedule construction activities to minimize the total amount of soil exposed, including stockpiles, at any given time in order to reduce the period of accelerated soil erosion.
-Areas of Land Disturbance equal to 40 acres or greater must not be exposed for more than 30 consecutive days without temporary or permanent stabilization.
+Areas of land disturbance equal to 40 acres or greater must not be exposed for more than 30 consecutive days without temporary or permanent stabilization.

-The Permittee may allow authorized exemptions to the 40-acre limit for removal and storage of cut material where geotechnical limitations restrict the use of temporary or permanent stabilization of the stored material (e.g. swelling soils, rock).
+The MS4 permittee may allow authorized exemptions to the 40-acre limit for removal and storage of cut material where geotechnical limitations restrict the use of temporary or permanent stabilization of the stored material (e.g., swelling soils, rock).

-The Permittee may allow authorized exemptions to the 40-acre limit when the Owner can demonstrate that the 40-acre limit is physically and/or financially impracticable.
-For sites granted this exemption, a phasing and earthwork quantities plan shall be submitted to and, following adequate review, approved by the Permittee prior to the commencement of land disturbance activities.
-Submittal requirements include:
+The MS4 permittee may allow authorized exemptions to the 40-acre limit when the owner can demonstrate that the 40-acre limit is physically and/or financially impracticable.
+For sites granted this exemption, a phasing and earthwork quantities plan shall be submitted to and, following adequate review, approved by the MS4 permittee prior to the commencement of land disturbance activities.